 You can also pre-book and rent a car from any major car rental.

 I personally like to use Budget or Enterprise.
 But you can go with any car rental company.

 You can also take a public shuttle bus that runs between Downtown Montreal and the airport.

 The 747 shuttle service runs 24 hours a day, 7 days a week, between YUL Montréal-Trudeau airport and downtown.

 It should take you just over an hour to get to downtown (Stop is at hotels on boul.
 René-Lévesque)!

 It will cost you $10 which is cheaper than a rental or an Uber!

 Getting around Montreal by foot

-Montreal is known as a walk-able city and it is so easy to get to and from most major attractions by foot.
+Montreal is known as a walkable city and it is so easy to get to and from most major attractions on foot.